maitreyak/APUE_Book_Solutions/chapter3.md

 # 3.1
 # When reading or writing a disk file, are the functions described in this chapter really unbuffered?
 Explain.
-The unbuffered read and write systems functions (not system calls mind you) do not use buffer in the user mode.
+The unbuffered read and write library functions (note: not system calls) do not use buffers in the user mode.
 However, their system call counterparts in the kernal mode do.
 Buffering could be in the form of page caching of files in memory, that are periodically flushed to disk.
 Therefore, the "unbuffered" functions described do use kernel level buffers.

 # 3.2
 # Write your own dup2 function that performs the same service as the dup2 function described in Section 3.12, without calling the fcntl function.
 Be sure to handle errors correctly.